The Duke (2020 film): Plot

-Sixty-year-old self-educated working-class Kempton Bunton appears in Court Number 1 at the Old Bailey, pleading not guilty to charges of stealing Goya's portrait of the Duke of Wellington and its frame from the National Gallery in London.
-Six months earlier, in spring 1961, he had sent a script to the BBC from his native Newcastle upon Tyne.
+Sixty-year-old self-educated working-class Kempton Bunton appears in Court Number 1 at the Old Bailey, pleading not guilty to charges of stealing Goya's Portrait of the Duke of Wellington and its frame from the National Gallery in London.

+Six months earlier, in spring 1961, Kempton had sent a script to the BBC from his native Newcastle upon Tyne.
 Soon afterwards he is jailed at Durham for 13 days for watching TV without a licence.
-Although he can afford one, he refuses to do so as he is campaigning against pensioners having to pay it, part of his wider strong beliefs about supporting the common man.
+Although Kempton can afford one, he refuses to do so as he is campaigning against pensioners having to pay it, part of his wider strong beliefs about supporting the common man.

-Kempton's son Jackie meets him on his release and on their way home they visit the grave of Marion, Jackie's sister, who had been killed in a bicycle accident aged only 18.
-Kempton's wife Dorothy works as a housekeeper and babysitter for a local councillor and his wife; Jackie aims to become a boat-builder and move away; and his elder brother Kenny lives in Leeds, working in construction but involved in low-level crime.
-Kempton himself is sacked from his job as a taxi driver due to being over-talkative to passengers and giving a free ride to an impoverished disabled World War One veteran.
-He gets Dorothy to allow him a two-day trip to London to drum up press and parliamentary attention for his campaign and BBC interest in his scripts, on condition that if he does not get that attention he will give up writing and campaigning and get a job.
-An unseen man with a north-east English accent steals the painting and after Kempton's return to Newcastle he and Jackie make a false back to a wardrobe to hide it.
+Kempton's son Jackie meets him on his release and on their way home they visit the grave of Marion, Jackie's sister, who had been killed at age 18 in a bicycle accident.
+Kempton's wife Dorothy works as a housekeeper and babysitter for a local councillor and his wife; Jackie aims to become a boatbuilder and move away; and his elder brother Kenny lives in Leeds, working in construction but involved in low-level crime.

+Kempton himself is sacked from his job as a taxi driver due to being over-talkative to passengers and giving a free ride to an impoverished disabled First World War veteran.
+He gets Dorothy to allow him a two-day trip to London to drum up press and parliamentary attention for his campaign and BBC interest in his scripts.

+His wife lets him, on condition that if he does not get that attention he will give up writing and campaigning and get a job.
+An unseen man with a north-east English accent steals the painting, and after Kempton's return to Newcastle, he and Jackie make a false back to a wardrobe to hide it.

 Kempton sends a series of ransom notes to the government, saying he will return the painting on condition the elderly be exempted from paying for a TV licence.
-Kenny and his separated lover Pammy come to visit his parents and she spots the painting in the wardrobe, revealing this to Kempton in private in hopes of getting half the £5,000 reward offered.
-Panicked, Kempton abandons a suggested Daily Mirror plan to raise money for his campaign via an exhibition of the painting and instead walks into the National Gallery to return it and confess to the theft.
-Though the case seems hopeless, his barrister Jeremy Hutchinson defends him on the grounds he had no intent to deprive the Gallery of it permanently but instead simply 'borrowed' it to further his campaign, an impression Kempton bolsters by voluble testimony when questioned by Hutchinson.
+Kenny and his married-but-separated lover Pammy come to visit his parents and she spots the painting in the wardrobe, revealing this to Kempton in hopes of getting half the £5,000 reward offered.

+Panicked, Kempton abandons a suggested Daily Mirror plan to raise money for his campaign via an exhibition of the painting, He instead walks into the National Gallery to return it and confess to the theft.
+Though the case seems hopeless, his barrister Jeremy Hutchinson defends him on the grounds that he had no intent to deprive the Gallery of it permanently, but instead simply "borrowed" it to further his campaign, an impression Kempton bolsters by voluble testimony when questioned by Hutchinson.